-Remember all the way to the top of this post when I said that Malaga was amazing for some blablabla reasons and one of those reasons where seafood?
+Remember to the top of this post when I said that Malaga was extraordinary for some blablabla reasons, and one of those reasons where seafood?
 Well, it is true.

 Please make sure that one of your food stops is Los Mellizos, in the old town.
-The food there is so good, so delicious, so fantastic that I wanted to go back and eat there again but my mom said no. She said we only had 2 nights and we needed to try more places.
+The food there is so good, delicious, and fantastic that I wanted to go back and eat there again, but my mom said no. She said we only had two nights and needed to try more places.
 She was right but still… I regret not going back.

-While there check if they have octopus.
-Remember on my post about Barcelona that I mentioned that I’ve tried an octopus dish and instantly became my favorite dish ever?
-Los Mellizos have the same dish in their menu.
+While there, check if they have an octopus.
+Remember in my post about Barcelona that I mentioned that I’d tried an octopus dish, and it instantly became my favourite dish ever?
+Los Mellizos have the same dish on their menu.
 Just saying… Pulpo a Gallega or Polbo á feira is what you’ll be looking for, ok?